WSJ Wine Club Review from a paying customer. WSJ Wine Club Review includes facts, pros and cons, buying process and pictures of what’s in the box.

 So, in summary… On time, no suprises, good quality and a great deal.
 The corkscrew set plus the tasting notes with 3 ring binder is a great bonus.
 Those corkscrew sets alone are a $50 value!
 (I’ve been using the corkscrew for awhile now and it works very well.
 The corks come out fast and smoothly.)

-Update July/August 2013: I’ve tried several of the wines and have liked them all.
+Update After First Shipment: I’ve tried several of the wines and have liked them all.
 I’ve especially liked the El Bombero 2011 and the 2010 Pillastro.

 Also, I received an email letting me know that my next case was going to be shipped in about two weeks.
 I decided that was too soon for me (plus I wanted to test the process).
 So, I went into my account online and easily moved the delivery out a few weeks.
 There was also an option to skip that case if I wanted to.